anytizer/api.php/readme.md

 ## Independent APIs

- * Your APIs may run independent of your website.
- * In that case, create a virtual host or subdomain.
+Your APIs may run independent of your website.
+In that case, just create a virtual host or subdomain.